2020 Ohio elections: Senate

 There is no U.S. Senate election in Ohio in 2020.
-Democratic Senator Sherrod Brown was elected in 2018, and incumbent Republican Senator Rob Portman retired and was replaced by Republican J.D.
-Vance in 2022.
+Democratic Senator Sherrod Brown was elected in 2018, and incumbent Republican Senator Rob Portman retired and was replaced by Republican JD Vance in 2022.

 House of Representatives

 All of Ohio's 16 seats in the United States House of Representatives were up for election in 2020.
 Ohio's delegation to the United States House of Representatives remained at 12 Republicans and 4 Democrats.

 State offices

 Board of education

 6 of Ohio's 19 Board of Education Seats were up in 2020.